-The academy has a Designated Safeguarding Lead- Miss Jasmin Sanders; a Deputy Designated Safeguarding Lead- Mr David Camps; a Special Education Needs and Disability Co-ordinator- Mrs Sarah Mansell and two Safeguarding Officers – our Headteacher Mrs Leanne Mahony and Mr Andrew Stratford.
+The academy has a Designated Safeguarding Lead- Miss Jasmin Sanders; a Deputy Designated Safeguarding Lead- Mr David Camps; two Safeguarding Officers, our Special Education Needs and Disability Co-ordinator- Mrs Sarah Mansell and our Headteacher Mrs Leanne Mahony.
 This team have all had specialised training to know what to do when a concern is brought to them.

 We ensure that children are growing up in a safe environment at home and school which enables them to have optimum life chances and enter adulthood successfully and happily.

 Additonal Pages of Useful Information:

 (click onto the relevant page)